Your employees’ rights and responsibilities for parental leave

 Primary carer entitlements

-For employees with 12+ months' service (averaging at least 10 hours weekly):
+For employees with 12 months or more service, averaging at least 10 hours a week:

 52 weeks of extended parental leave, including 26 weeks of primary carer leave

-For employees with 6-12 months' service (averaging at least 10 hours weekly):
+For employees with 6 months or more service, averaging at least 10 hours a week:

 10 days of unpaid special leave for pregnancy-related reasons